Compiling LaTeX Locally on macOS with VS Code and Git (How I'm Writing My Thesis)

 - Version Management (which doubles as a form of backing up)

 BasicTeX (or some other flavour of LaTeX)

 Firstly, I should clarify for the unitiated that, while you can write LaTeX files in any text editor, you need a compiler to turn raw TeX code into a formatted document.
 Each compiler relies on other packages to work, like hyperref for making links in your PDF.

 There are many versions of LaTeX you can download, but BasicTeX is the most lightweight version that comes with some compilers and the minimal set of LaTeX packges you might need to compile a document.
+Make sure to get Tex Live Utility to help manage packages though.
 Other, larger (and admittedly more recommended) options come with text editors and GUIs (interfaces), but since I lean so heavily on VS Code, I don't need them.